 What Is the Most Approved Disability?

 Arthritis and other musculoskeletal system disabilities make up the most commonly approved conditions for social security disability benefits.
 This is because arthritis is so common.
-In the United States, over 58 million people suffer from arthritis.
+In the United States, over 58 million people suffer from the condition.
 If you have arthritis that makes walking or daily living difficult, you may qualify for disability benefits.

 Do I Really Need to Speak with a Social Security Disability Lawyer?

-The state of Georgia doesn’t make qualifying for social security disability benefits easy even if you have a serious disability.
+The state of Georgia doesn’t make qualifying for social security disability benefits easy, even if you have a serious disability.
 If you get denied and feel completely uncertain about the social security disability requirements, it’s best to contact a lawyer.
 There’s no need to feel intimidated.
 Hiring a lawyer can only help your case.

 Your life is already stressful enough as it is.
 The last thing you need is financial pressure.
 Our attorneys will help you navigate through all of the legal processes to ensure that you get the money you need to move forward with your life.